vb2007/vb2007.hu-api/docs/prod-setup.md

 ## App is production ready

-After configuring, building, setting up the systemd service and the Nginx reverse proxy, the application should be ready for calls.
+After configuring, building, setting up the systemd service and the Nginx reverse proxy, the application should be ready for requests.